angular/material/src/components/tabs/README.md

-Tabs, created with the `<material-tabs>` directive provide *tabbed* navigation with different styles.
+Tabs, created with the `<md-tabs>` directive provide *tabbed* navigation with different styles.
 The Tabs component consists of clickable tabs that are aligned horizontally side-by-side.

 Features include support for: